perforb/car-collections/README.md

 # What is this?

-This service provides features such as uploading car photos and listing those.
+This service provides some features such as uploading car photos and listing those.

-# Why did you create this project?

-For studying Cloud Function, firebase and Vue.js.

 # Architecture